iguessthislldo/opendds-devguide-converter/devguide/built_in_topics.rst

 The Built-In Topic “OpenDDSParticipantLocation” is published by the DDSI-RTPS discovery implementation to give applications visibility into the details of how each remote participant is connected over the network.

 The IDL for OpenDDSParticipantLocation is in ``dds/DdsDcpsCore.idl`` in the ``OpenDDS::DCPS`` module.
-If the RtpsRelay (:ref:`15.2`) and/or IETF ICE (:ref:`15.3`) are enabled, their usage is reflected in the OpenDDSParticipantLocation topic data.
+If the RtpsRelay (:ref:`The RtpsRelay`) and/or IETF ICE (:ref:`Interactive Connectivity Establishment (ICE) for RTPS`) are enabled, their usage is reflected in the OpenDDSParticipantLocation topic data.

-.. _6.8.2:

 OpenDDSConnectionRecord Topic
 =============================

 The Built-In Topic “OpenDDSConnectionRecord” is published by the DDSI-RTPS discovery implementation and RTPS_UDP transport implementation when support for IETF ICE is enabled.
-See section :ref:`15.3` for details on OpenDDS’s support for IETF ICE.
+See section :ref:`Interactive Connectivity Establishment (ICE) for RTPS` for details on OpenDDS’s support for IETF ICE.
 The IDL for OpenDDSConnectionRecord is in ``dds/DdsDcpsCore.idl`` in the ``OpenDDS::DCPS`` module.

-.. _6.8.3:

 OpenDDSInternalThread Topic
 ===========================

-The Built-In Topic “OpenDDSInternalThread” is published when OpenDDS is configured with DCPSThreadStatusInterval (see section :ref:`7.2`).
+The Built-In Topic “OpenDDSInternalThread” is published when OpenDDS is configured with DCPSThreadStatusInterval (see section :ref:`Common Configuration Options`).
 When enabled, the DataReader for this Built-In Topic will report the health (responsiveness) of threads created and managed by OpenDDS within the current process.
 The IDL for OpenDDSInternalThread is in ``dds/DdsDcpsCore.idl`` in the ``OpenDDS::DCPS`` module.